svitlana-outsampler/ITS_ICML2025/README.md

 ## Data curation

 I test several "truth" sentences to compare with.
-Surprisingly the most difficult  part is to find truth about the trend that agrees with the LLM.
-In practice the LLM gives very good description and the NLI score detects a lot of false errors (25%) that are almost all irrelevant.
+Surprisingly a difficult task is to find truth about the trend that agrees with the LLM.
+In practice the LLM gives good description and the NLI score detects errors (for around 7% of the samples) that are almost all irrelevant.
 For the noise it is ok, the ambiguity is sufficient so that the sentences do not contradict.
-For the extrema description, it was also easy: if the NLI score is bad, I simply replace in the dataset the LLM sentence by the hand made generated description.
+For the extrema description, it was also easy: if the NLI score is bad (4% of the samples), I simply replace in the dataset the LLM sentence by the hand made generated description.

-On the trend description, the NLI approach detect 61 contradictions for 225 samples.
+On the trend description, the NLI approach detect 15 contradictions for 220 samples.
 Most of them are irrelevant.
 There are some edge cases (less than 2%) that can be kept because even if the description is not perfect it cannot be considered as completely false.
-On the noise description, the NLI approach detect 6 contradictions for 225 samples, which can be ignored.
+On the noise description, the NLI approach detect 28 contradictions for 220 samples, which can be ignored.
-On the extrema description, the NLI approach detect 10 contradictions for 225 samples.
+On the extrema description, the NLI approach detect 10 contradictions for 220 samples.
 These are true contradictions.
 They are fixed so that in the end there is no contradiction in the extrema description.

 ## Training the model